Citi Bike, Revel shutdown credited with helping quell riots in New York City

 Both Revel and Citi Bike deactivated their services before Tuesday's 8 p.m. curfew, at the city's request.

-Revel shut down at 6 p.m. and Citi Bike appeared to deactivate service in Midtown before that.
+Revel shut down at 6 p.m. and Citi Bike appeared to deactivate service in Midtown before that, though bikes could still be returned.

 Both Citi Bike and Revel tweeted statements.